DasDaan/ai-stage-clean/README.md

 ⚠️ Disclaimer
 This project is under active development.
 Features and APIs may change as we work towards our vision.
 We recommend checking the documentation and releases regularly for updates.

-Made with ❤️ for the AI community <-- ChatGPT wanted this in the README, so blame him if you cringed hahah
+Made with ❤️ for the AI community
 AI-Stage: Bringing the power of AI to everyone, locally and privately.